wolframite/aloha/README.md

 | Connection Password | `${jgroups.jdbc.connection_password}` |                       | secret                             |
 | Connection Driver   | `${jgroups.jdbc.connection_driver}`   | com.mysql.jdbc.Driver | com.mysql.jdbc.Driver              |

-To activate the jgroups profile, the variable `infinispan.cluster.jgroups.config` has to be set to `jgroups-jdbc.xml`
+To activate the JDBC jgroups profile, the variable `infinispan.cluster.jgroups.config` has to be set to `jgroups-jdbc.xml`

+### default-jgroups-ec2.xml

+The ec2 jgroups file was extracted from the infinispan-cloud package.
+To activate the S3 jgroups profile, the variable `infinispan.cluster.jgroups.config` has to be set to `default-jgroups-ec2.xml`

 ## Monitoring